 5. Wait another hour and check again to confirm accuracy.

-Consider switching to a smart or programmable thermostat.
-These models offer flexible scheduling and often come with apps to control your system remotely.
-You can avoid wasting heat when no one is home and warm things up just before you arrive.
-This added control helps reduce heating costs without sacrificing comfort.
+Consider upgrading your system with a smart or programmable thermostat as part of your furnace tips.
+These models allow flexible scheduling and often include apps to control your furnace remotely.
+You can prevent wasted heat when no one is home and warm your space just before you return.
+This added control helps reduce heating costs while keeping your home comfortable all season.

 Schedule Regular Furnace Maintenance